Amritpalwaraich/Resturant/README.md

 # Resturant
 This is a Resturant website which tell about details and menu with content information too.
+With scrolling Animation effects

 # Project ScreenShot
 <img width="1432" alt="Screenshot 2024-10-23 at 10 57 32 PM" src="https://github.com/user-attachments/assets/08aa3aad-9d16-4d9d-9c99-7b1c7e886f61">